hongseok-yang/probprog17/README.md

 ## Studying Materials

-Unfortunately we do not know of a good textbook that matches the topics of this course exactly.Studying the lecture slides and the homework exercises of this course is likely to be the most time-efficient way to catch up with this course.
+Unfortunately we do not know of a good textbook that matches the topics of this course exactly.Studying the lecture slides and the homework exercises of the course is likely to be the most time-efficient way to catch up with this course.
 Additionally, we suggest the following list of online materials.

-1. Anglican web site.
-[Link.](http://www.robots.ox.ac.uk/~fwood/anglican/) In particular, students will learn a lot by trying examples in the site.
+1. [Anglican web site](http://www.robots.ox.ac.uk/~fwood/anglican/).
+In particular, students will learn a lot by trying examples in the site.

-2. Goodman and Stuhlmuller's book "The Design and Implementation of Probabilistic Programming Languages".
-[PDF.](http://dippl.org/).
-This web-based book describes the implementation of WebPPL, a probabilistic programming language on top of JavaScript.
+2. Goodman and Stuhlmuller's book "[The Design and Implementation of Probabilistic Programming Languages](http://dippl.org/)" This web-based book describes the implementation of WebPPL, a probabilistic programming language on top of JavaScript.
 Many techniques in the book are general and apply to other probabilistic programming languages.

-3. Forestdb.org is a great source of interesting probabilistic programs.
-[Link.](http://forestdb.org/)
+3. [Forestdb.org](http://forestdb.org/) is a great source of interesting probabilistic programs.

-4. The online book "Probabilistic Programming and Bayesian Methods for Hackers" describes Bayesian Machine Learning using a probabilistic programming system called PyMC.
-[Link.](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) Hongseok found this book easy to follow and good at explaining basics and intuitions.
+4. The online book "[Probabilistic Programming and Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers)" describes Bayesian Machine Learning using a probabilistic programming system called PyMC.
+Hongseok found this book easy to follow and good at explaining basics and intuitions.
 A more standard reference on machine learning is Bishop's book "Pattern Recognition and Machine Learning".

 ## Group Activities